 - GST Certificate

 For LLP / OPC & Partnership Entity, all the above-mentioned documents are required and in addition to these documents some other documents are required as well:

 - Company PAN card

-- Board declaration of Authorized Signatory
+- Board Declaration of Authorized Signatory

 To conclude e-waste and plastic waste management is clearly a serious issue and must be dealt with, as early as possible and efficiently to combat the harmful effects on environment.
-Implementing of rules isn’t enough and in furtherance of that concern, government have put strict restrictions and rules on the producers in form of Extended Producer Responsibility.
+Implementing of rules isn’t enough and in furtherance of that concern, the government have put strict restrictions and rules on the producers in form of Extended Producer Responsibility.
 If these rules are complied by the organisation properly and with due diligence, that would bring about a lot of change in the fight against pollution.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.